"- Why should I change? My personality does not vary according to my residence."

 - With pleasure, the two men replied, climbing in the strange car.

 XYRYX 318 got behind the wheel.
-Starting it up, he said:
+He started up the engine and he said:

 - Even though it is automatic, I prefer to drive it myself as in the good old days.